 - develop empathy and effective communications with others

-- 8 weekly in-person classes (2-1/4 hours each) and 1 all-day session on a weekend day
+- Eight weekly in-person classes (2-1/2 hours each) and one all-day session on a weekend day

-- instruction in mindfulness meditation, yoga, and body awareness
+- Instruction in mindfulness meditation, yoga-based movement, and body awareness

 The program is intensive and challenging.
-Participants are expected to meditate at home for 30-45 minutes every day, plus do simple awareness exercises for an additional 5-10 minutes per day.
+Homework assignments include meditating at home for 40-50 minutes every day.
+It also asks you to do simple awareness exercises for at least an additional 5-10 minutes per day.

 Meditation is considered safe for healthy people.
-However, this course may not be recommended for those with the following issues:
+However, this program may not be the best course of action for the following kinds of people:

 - being so stressed or busy that it feels difficult to commit to the daily homework

-- physical or medical conditions that significantly impact your ability to do the meditation or yoga practices
+- having physical or medical conditions that limit your ability to do the meditation or movement practices

-- psychological issues such as suicidality, psychosis, PTSD, clinical depression, or other major psychiatric diagnoses
+- dealing with psychological issues such as PTSD, clinical depression, or other major psychiatric diagnoses

-Some exceptions are possible, so please contact me if you have any questions.
+Exceptions are possible, so please contact me with questions.